2020 Community Partners

 “Asheville Humane Society is thrilled and grateful to once again have the opportunity to partner with Highland Brewing to help raise much-needed funds, find loving homes for shelter pets and show WNC how two pioneers in our respective fields can make a long-lasting difference in our community!”
 Adam Cotton, Asheville Humane Society

 In as many ways we take in our surroundings, we look for ways to give back.
 Environmental sustainability is one pursuit.

 Our largest effort was our solar array.
 Under peak conditions the system can create up to 324 kW DC - more power than we can use on sunny days.
 The expansive roof is now about half covered by panels and is in full view from the rooftop bar.

-- 3rd largest craft brewing solar array in the USA
+- 6th largest solar array of all independent, craft breweries in the USA

 - Our rooftop bar decking is natural, untreated cypress, a tree that grows in water and can withstand rain and sun.

 - The light pole bases in front of the event center are made from irreparable kegs

 ➢ Ethos of reduce, reuse, recycle throughout company

 ➢ Use of variable frequency drives to reduce energy consumption